 After the download is complete, WhoCrashed Home Edition Setup Wizard opens.
 The process is very simple, just click those Next buttons.
 After the installation is complete, click Finish to run WhoCrashed right away.

 Windows XP users will probably see the Required Windows Debugging package not found dialog upon the first run of WhoCrashed Home.
 Click Download the required file from Microsoft site now to download and install the missing package automatically.
 Please stand by until the process is complete.

 After WhoCrashed opens, click Analyze (the leftmost button) on Toolbar.

 Depending on the number of available memory dumps, the process might take up to a minute.
 Information dialog appears after the analysis is complete - click OK.

-In case there are no memory dumps available, WhoCrashed is quite sad to report that no valid crash dumps have been found.
+In case there are no memory dumps available, WhoCrashed has nothing to analyze.
 Please verify that the line above states "Crash dumps are enabled on your computer" - if not, scroll to the beginning of this tutorial and enable Kernel memory dumps.